HELEN MOORE: ecopoet / writer /community artist / Nature educator

 She also offers bespoke onsite group workshops / retreats, guiding participants with engaging prompts, texts, techniques and perspectives in outdoor settings.

-Helen has collaborated with a range of organisations to deliver memorable experiences that combine creativity and ecology, including HighlandLIT, Clean Air Cheltenham, the University of Gloucestershire, Goldsmiths University, Bristol University and Arts University Bournemouth.
+Helen has collaborated with a range of organisations to deliver memorable experiences that combine creativity and ecology, including HighlandLIT, Clean Air Cheltenham, the University of Gloucestershire, Goldsmiths University, Bristol University, Arts University Bournemouth, and Hawkwood College, Stroud.

 Helen with participants on 'Writing the Land, Writing the Sea', a HighlandLIT writing holiday, July 11th-14th 2019,